Jack Carson: Early years

-Carson was born on October 27, 1910, in Carman, Manitoba, to Elmer (Note: The "Jack Carson" section in the book Once Upon a Time in Paradise: Canadians in the Golden Age of Hollywood gives the father's name as "Edward L. Carson".) and Elsa Carson (née Brunke).
+Carson was born on October 27, 1910, in Carman, Manitoba, to Elsa (née Brunke) and Elmer (Note: The "Jack Carson" section in the book Once Upon a Time in Paradise: Canadians in the Golden Age of Hollywood gives the father's name as "Edward L. Carson".)Carson.
 He was the younger brother of actor Robert Carson (1909–1979).
 His father was an executive with an insurance company.
 In 1914, the family moved to Milwaukee, Wisconsin, which he reportedly regarded as his hometown.
 He attended high school at Hartford School (Milwaukee) and St. John's Military Academy (Delafield, Wisconsin).
 At Carleton College (Northfield, Minnesota) he acquired a taste for acting.
 Carson became a U.S. citizen on June 6, 1949.

 Because of his size—6 ft 2 in (1.9 m) and 220 lb (100 kg)—Carson's first stage appearance (in a collegiate production) was as Hercules.
 During a performance, he tripped and took half the set with him.
 Dave Willock, a college friend, thought it was so funny he persuaded Carson to team with him in a vaudeville act—Willock and Carson—and a new career was born with "a very successful comedy team that played large and small vaudeville theatres everywhere in North America".

 After the act with Willock broke up, Carson teamed with dancer Betty Alice Lindy for appearances in theaters on the Orpheum Circuit.